jeremiahk/lambdaExample/README.md

 # AWS Lambda Help Guide

 This demo has the following goals...
-- [x] Create a lambda locally and see that on AWS.
+- [x] Create a lambda locally and be able to push that to AWS.
 - [x] Use TDD with the lambda.
 - [x] Mock AWS objects for our unit tests.
 - [x] Integrate with our CI (Gitlab) to push lambda to AWS if test pass.
 - [ ] Run lambda locally.
 - [ ] Use typescript with the lambda.

 Below we will work through each of these goals and see how the issue was solved.

 ##### Note at this point in time, the code in the project does not follow the normal lambda structure.
 We are still testing some tools and frameworks.

 ## Create a lambda locally
 We use a tool called [Apex](http://apex.run/) to create and deploy the lambda.
-You must have the AWS CLI tools installed on your machine, but then you can use Apex to initialize a basic lambda with
+You must have the AWS CLI tools installed, and have your credentials saved locally but then you can use Apex to initialize a basic lambda with

 ```
 apex init